AgoraIO/agora-rtt-server/README.md

 ## Implement a business server

 You create a business server as a bridge between your app and Agora Real-Time Transcription.
-Implementing a business server to manage Real-Time Transcription provides the following benefits:
+Implementing this business server provides the following benefits:

 * Improved security as your `apiKey`, `apiSecret`, `builderToken`, and `taskId`, are not exposed to the client.
 * Token processing is securely handled on the business server.
 * Avoid splicing complex request body strings on the client side to reduce the probability of errors.
 * Implement additional functionality on the business server.
+For example:
-For example, billing for  Real-Time Transcription use, checking user privileges and payment status of a user.
+   * Billing for  Real-Time Transcription
+   * Checking user privileges and the payment status of a user
 * If the REST API is updated, you do not need to update the client.

 ### Build and run the demo business server

-To set up the demo Real-time Transcription business server, take the following steps:
+To set up the demo Real-time Transcription business server, do the following:

 1. **Download the Git repository**

     Clone the `agora-rtt-server` repository to your development device using the following command:

     ```bash
-    git clone https://github.com/saudsami/agora-rtt-server <your download directory>
+    git clone https://github.com/AgoraIO/agora-rtt-server.git <your download directory>
     ```

 1. **Specify connection variables**

-    Open the `agora-rtt-server\src\main\java\rtt\RttTask.java` file and update the values for `appId`, `appCertificate`, `customerId`, and `customerSecret` from [Agora Console](https://console.agora.io/).
-Also specify the `ossAccessKey`, `ossSecretKey`, and the `ossBucketName` to configure cloud storage.
+    1. Open `agora-rtt-server\src\main\java\rtt\RttTask.java` and update the values for `appId`, `appCertificate`, `customerId`, and `customerSecret` from [Agora Console](https://console.agora.io/).
+    1. Specify the `ossAccessKey`, `ossSecretKey`, and the `ossBucketName` to configure cloud storage.

 1. **Build the server project**

-    Execute the following command in the terminal to download the dependencies and initiate the Maven build process:
+   To download the dependencies and initiate the Maven build process, execute the following command in the terminal :

     ```bash
     mvn clean install